gptscript-ai/gptscript/docs/README-USECASES.md

 ### CSV Files

-Here is a GPTScript that summarizes the content of a CSV file.
-[Link to example here]
+Here is a GPTScript that reads the content of a CSV file and make query using natural language: [csv-reader.gpt](https://github.com/gptscript-ai/csv-reader/blob/main/examples/csv-reader.gpt)

 ### Understanding Code